torpkev/domain_docs/flags.md

     FLAGNAME_1: true
     FLAGNAME_2: false

-Nested fields allow for more complex mixes of contradictory flags, for example, if the parent field has this:
+Nested fields (click [here](https://torpkev.github.io/domain_docs/faq/nestedfields) for an explanation on nested fields) allow for more complex mixes of contradictory flags, for example, if the parent field has this:

     FLAGNAME_1: true
     FLAGNAME_2: true